MicrosoftDocs/m365copilot-docs/docs/data-privacy-security.md

 ---
-title: Data, privacy, and security considerations of extending Microsoft 365 Copilot
+title: Data, privacy, and security considerations for extending Microsoft 365 Copilot
-description: Learn how to protect your customer's data when you extend Microsoft 365 Copilot
+description: Learn how to protect your customer's data when you extend Microsoft 365 Copilot.
 author: erikadoyle
 ms.author: edoyle
 ms.topic: overview
 ms.date: 09/26/2024
 ---

-# Data, privacy, and security considerations of extending Microsoft 365 Copilot
+# Data, privacy, and security considerations for extending Microsoft 365 Copilot

 When you extend the list of Copilot skills with a plugin, queries based on your prompts, conversation history, and Microsoft 365 data can be shared with the plugin to generate a response or complete a command.
 When you extend Copilot with a Microsoft Graph connector, your external data is ingested into Microsoft Graph and remains in your tenant.
 This article outlines data privacy and security considerations for developing different Copilot extensibility solutions, both in-house and as a commercial developer.